 RPA Growth and Proper Scaling

-When we talk about robotic process automation, we’re not talking solely about automating a few processes on your website so that you don’t have to respond to user questions, or automatically sending out emails after a user clicks the sign-up button, we’re talking about the ability to automate dozens or even hundreds of processes throughout the whole of your business.
+When we talk about robotic process automation tools, we’re not talking solely about automating a few processes on your website so that you don’t have to respond to user questions, or automatically sending out emails after a user clicks the sign-up button, we’re talking about the ability to automate dozens or even hundreds of processes throughout the whole of your business process.

 To that end, you should be constantly implementing new bot programs and new guidelines to go along with them to take as much of the monotony and unproductive action out of the handles of actual employees and place it in the hands of a bot.